-Advanced Studies in Counseling: Post-Master's Graduate Certificate focused on Couples and Family Therapy
+Advanced Studies in Counseling: Couples & Family Therapy

-- The Professional Counselor Licensure Bill requires counselors in the field to have 60 graduate credits.
-Most Counselor Education/Counseling graduate programs require only 48 credits
+- The Professional Counselor Licensure Bill requires counselors in the field to have 60 graduate credits, most Counselor Education/Counseling graduate programs require only 48 credit.

 - In addition, school counselors in the public schools in Pennsylvania must fulfill the ACT48 professional development requirements, which can be satisfied with the completion of six graduate credits every five years.

 - Licensed Professional Counselors and National Certified Counselors must complete professional development requirements every five years.